NICMx/Jool/doc/usr/mod-run-464xlat.md

 ![Figure 4 - Literal](images/flow/464-literal.svg)

 _R_ will SIIT the packet into IPv6 so it can traverse the IPv6-only chunk.
-Address 192.168.0.8 will be translated using the EAMT entry, and 203.0.113.24 will receive the NAT64 prefix treatment.
+Address 192.168.0.8 will be translated using the EAMT, and 203.0.113.24 will receive the `pool6` prefix treatment to mirror _PLAT_'s.

 ![Figure 5 - SIIT'd packet](images/flow/464-sless.svg)